Tidal Love Numbers from EFT of Black Hole Perturbations with Timelike Scalar Profile: Analysis for tidal Love numbers based on the EFT approach

 up to an overall constant, with $K_\ell$ being a constant.
 Here, the first and second terms correspond to the growing and decaying modes as $r\to\infty$.
 The growing mode is non-normalizable and should be regarded as an external field, while the decaying mode is understood as the response to it.
 Therefore, the constant~$K_\ell$ characterizes the tidal response, and this corresponds to the TLN.\footnote{Some authors use different conventions/notations for TLNs.
 For instance, the TLNs are called $\kappa_{\ell}$ in \cite{Katagiri:2023yzm}, which is related to our $K_\ell$ by $K_\ell=[2(\ell+2)(\ell+1)/\ell(\ell-1)]\kappa_{\ell}$.} Within the framework of GR, it is well established that the TLNs of Schwarzschild BH are vanishing~\cite{Damour:2009vw,Binnington:2009bb,Hui:2020xxx,LeTiec:2020bos,LeTiec:2020spy,Chia:2020yla,Charalambous:2021mea,Riva:2023rcm}.

 However, when we define the TLNs with the asymptotic behavior of the static perturbation at spatial infinity, there is an ambiguity associated with the fact that there is no unique separation of the growing/decaying modes.
 Indeed, since $\ell$ is an integer, the decaying mode in Eq.~\eqref{TLN_def} may be absorbed into the growing mode.
 [Note that the factors of $1+{\cal O}(r_g/r)$ represent series expansions in $r_g/r$ starting with $(r_g/r)^0$.]
-One of the possible ways to resolve this problem is to analytically continue $\ell$ to generic complex values, first introduced in \cite{Kol:2011vg} (see also \cite{Charalambous:2021mea,Creci:2021rkz}).\footnote{Other possible approaches include dimensional regularization~\cite{Kol:2011vg,Hui:2020xxx}, scattering theory~\cite{Creci:2021rkz,Katagiri:2023yzm}, and worldline EFT~\cite{Ivanov:2022hlo,Ivanov:2022qqt}.} This allows us to separate the growing/decay modes and hence define the TLNs uniquely.
+One of the possible ways to resolve this problem is to analytically continue $\ell$ to generic complex values, first introduced in \cite{Kol:2011vg} (see also \cite{Charalambous:2021mea,Creci:2021rkz}).\footnote{Also, if one considers dynamical perturbations, the effect of non-vanishing $\omega$ can be absorbed into a non-integer shift of $\ell$~\cite{Mano:1996mf}, and thus there is no such an ambiguity.
+In this case, the static limit~$\omega\to 0$ corresponds to the limit where $\ell$ goes to an integer.
+Other possible approaches include dimensional regularization~\cite{Kol:2011vg,Hui:2020xxx}, scattering theory~\cite{Creci:2021rkz,Katagiri:2023yzm}, and worldline EFT~\cite{Ivanov:2022hlo,Ivanov:2022qqt}.} This allows us to separate the growing/decay modes and hence define the TLNs uniquely.

 Before proceeding to a general analysis of TLNs based on our EFT, we shall discuss the simplest case of stealth Schwarzschild solution in the next Section.